akclifto/SER322_Team2_Db_Application/README.md

 **DELIVERABLE REQUIREMENTS:**

-# Deliverable 3: Database Implementation (Complete)
-* Given the E-R diagram and sets of attributes for each entity, the next step is to convert the E-R model into a relational model and implement the database tables:
-  * Data should be supplied for each table.
-The amount of data should be such that the application can be tested and demonstrated.
-  * Identify and write a variety of SQL queries to demonstrate the usefulness of your database Deliverables (via Canvas):
-  * Relational Model figure (similar to Assignment 4)
-  * SQL scripts (scripts for creation of the database and tables)
-  * SQL Scripts to load tables with sample data
-  * SQL scripts for most important queries (SELECT queries)

 # Deliverable 4: Application Implementation and Demo/Presentation
 * Build a Java-based application that uses the database that you have created.
 Provide a simple UI that can be used to enter parameters for the queries and display results from